ariel-frischer/claude-clean/README.md

 claude-code -p "what is 2+2" --verbose --output-format stream-json
 ```

-This produces a stream of JSON objects that are difficult to read in real-time. **Claude Clean Output** parses this stream and transforms it into beautiful, human-readable terminal output with colors, boxes, and proper formatting.
+This produces a stream of JSON objects that are difficult to read in real-time. **Claude Clean** parses this stream and transforms it into beautiful, human-readable terminal output with colors, boxes, and proper formatting.

 ### Before (Raw JSON stream):